Financial-Times/origami/components/o-forms/README.md

 - **professional**: To add the professional theme to a square checkbox, add the `o-forms-field--professional` modifier class to the field element.

+- **professional-inverse**: To add the professional inverse theme to a square checkbox, add the `o-forms-field--professional-inverse` modifier class to the field element.

 ##### Toggle checkbox inputs

 For a toggle checkbox, replace the `o-forms-input--checkbox` modifier class with `o-forms-input--toggle`.